ipastusi/memuse/README.md

 memuse -c '100:10' -m           Allocate 100MB for 10 seconds
 ```

-See GitHub Actions for the details of build process and list of operating systems memuse is tested against.
+See GitHub Actions for details of build process and list of operating systems Memuse is tested against.

 ## Errors

 Common error messages:

 - `memory allocation error` - check if there is enough free memory available.
 - `memory locking error` - use `ulimit -l` to check the maximum number of bytes of memory that may be locked into RAM.